aposb/aposb.github.io/_posts/2026-03-04-stereo-matching-algorithms-in-matlab-and-python.md

+# Stereo Matching Algorithms in MATLAB and Python

 Stereo matching is a core problem in computer vision, and performance matters, especially when working with large images or real-time systems.
 In this post, I’m sharing a set of **fast, optimized stereo matching algorithms implemented in MATLAB and Python**.

 ---